-- contractual incentive payments that could be made to former equity owners of BioD if net sales of BioD products exceed a certain amount for the twelve-month periods ending June 30, 2017 and 2018 ("BioD Earnout Payments"); - ii. a contractual incentive payment that could be made to the former equity owners if there has been no specific enforcement action or notice by the FDA against the specific BioD products as a result of the Untitled Letter for a certain period after closing as defined by the agreement ("Product Payment"); and - iii. contractual incentive payments that could be made to the former owner of the intellectual property relating to the Medihoney product line, if net sales of Medihoney products exceed certain amounts defined in the agreement between Derma Sciences and the former owner of the intellectual property of Medihoney for any twelve-month period ("Medihoney Earnout Payments").
+i. contractual incentive payments that could be made to former equity owners of BioD if net sales of BioD products exceed a certain amount for the twelve-month periods ending June 30, 2017 and 2018 ("BioD Earnout Payments");

+- ii. a contractual incentive payment that could be made to the former equity owners if there has been no specific enforcement action or notice by the FDA against the specific BioD products as a result of the Untitled Letter for a certain period after closing as defined by the agreement ("Product Payment"); and - iii. contractual incentive payments that could be made to the former owner of the intellectual property relating to the Medihoney product line, if net sales of Medihoney products exceed certain amounts defined in the agreement between Derma Sciences and the former owner of the intellectual property of Medihoney for any twelve-month period ("Medihoney Earnout Payments").

 At the date of the acquisition, net sales used in estimating the BioD Earnout Payments is based on the weighted average of different possible scenarios using revenue volatility of 13.5%.
 The BioD Earnout Payments were valued using a discount rate of 3.0%.
 The maximum payout related to the BioD Earnout Payments is \$26.5 million.
 The estimated fair value as of February 24, 2017 was \$9.1 million.
 In August 2017, the Company paid \$4.8 million for the twelve-month period ending June 30, 2017 component of the BioD Earnout Payments.
-The Company recognized \$4.0 million gain from change in estimated fair value, included in selling, general and administrative expenses, in the consolidated statement of operations for the year ended December 31, 2017.
-As of December 31, 2017, the estimated fair value of the remaining portion of the BioD Earnout Payments is \$0.3 million.
+The Company made no additional payments after the final earn out period ended on June 30, 2018.
+As of December 31, 2017, the estimated fair value of the remaining portion of the BioD Earnout Payments was \$0.3 million.